qualified/mag-lev/README.md

 sync_changes.perform_now.user
 ```

-By the way, this is why we called them ServiceObjects and not just Services.
+By the way, this is why they are called ServiceObjects and not just Services.
 Each service acts as its own result object.

 ```ruby
 result = User::Cleanup.perform_now(user)